-- Faculty members are expected to facilitate student personal, professional and spiritual growth through guided responses on the discussion board which provide critical insight, stimulate new ideas or raise awareness. - Faculty members are required to be accessible to the student, which is demonstrated through visibility and quality feedback on discussions and assignments. - It is reasonable for students to expect the faculty will be online at least three times per week, except as communicated by the faculty (for example, not online on Saturday or Sunday) and be reasonably accessible to students by providing contact information in their biography link. - Faculty members are also encouraged to use andrews.edu email addresses when communicating with students. - Faculty members are to respond to and/or grade student assignments within seven days of due date. - The returned assignment should reflect appropriate comments using the course-grading rubric; and the student can expect that faculty members will provide comments that facilitate personal and professional development in the academic setting.
+- Faculty members are expected to facilitate student personal, professional and spiritual growth through guided responses on the discussion board which provide critical insight, stimulate new ideas or raise awareness. - Faculty members are required to be accessible to the student, which is demonstrated through visibility and quality feedback on discussions and assignments. - It is reasonable for students to expect the faculty will be online at least three times per week, except as communicated by the faculty (for example, not online on Saturday or Sunday) and be reasonably accessible to students by providing contact information in their biography link. - Faculty members are also encouraged to use andrews.edu email addresses when communicating with students. - Faculty members are to respond to and/or grade student assignments within seven days of due date with the exception of end-of-semester major papers and scholarly projects that can be expected to be graded within two weeks of submission. - The returned assignment should reflect appropriate comments using the course-grading rubric; and the student can expect that faculty members will provide comments that facilitate personal and professional development in the academic setting.
 Faculty members are expected to respond to questioning and student emails within 48 hours except on holidays and weekends. - If the response requires additional time, the faculty should communicate this to the student.